Robert Greene (American author): Mastery

 Greene's fifth book, Mastery, was released on November 13, 2012.
 Mastery examines the lives of both historical and contemporary figures such as Charles Darwin, Paul Graham, the Wright Brothers, Benjamin Franklin, Thomas Edison, and Mozart, and distills the traits and universal ingredients that made them masters.
 The book is divided into six sections, each focusing on essential lessons and strategies on the path to Mastery.

 Mastery reached #6 on The New York Times Bestseller list and was featured in CNN Money, The Huffington Post, The New York Times, Business Insider, Forbes, Management Today, and Fast Company.

 The Laws of Human Nature

-Greene's sixth book,The Laws of Human Nature, was released in October 2018.
-The book examines people's conscious and unconscious drives, motivations, and cognitive biases.
+Greene's sixth book, The Laws of Human Nature, was released in October 2018.
+Through 18 "laws", the book examines people's conscious and unconscious drives, motivations, and cognitive biases.
+It also talks about persuasion, rationality and death.
+He considers it his most complete book and advises for anyone who hasn’t read anything from him to start from here.

+The book takes examples from Joseph Stalin, Anton Chekhov, Lyndon Johnson, Leo Tolstoy, Coco Chanel, and others.

+The Daily Laws

+The Daily Laws, Greene's seventh book, was released in October 2021.
+The book features concise texts on wisdom, with each day of the year dedicated to a “Daily Law” and each month focusing on a different day.

 Media

-Greene's work has been featured in The New York Times, USA Today, CNN, The New Yorker, Newsweek, the Los Angeles Times, Forbes and the Huffington Post.Greene has also appeared on The Today Show, CNBC, ABC, and MTV News.
+Greene's work has been featured in The New York Times, USA Today, CNN, The New Yorker, Newsweek, the Los Angeles Times, Forbes and the Huffington Post.
+Greene has also appeared on MSNBC, The Today Show, CNBC, ABC, and MTV News.

-In 2013, Robert did a presentation on his book Mastery on Talks at Google.
+In 2013, Greene did a presentation on his book Mastery on Talks at Google.
 Later in the year, he did a presentation on TED titled "The key to transforming yourself".
 In 2016, a previous presentation of Robert's was uploaded at Microsoft Research titled "War, Power, Strategy".
 In 2019, he did another presentation on Talks at Google on his book The Laws of Human Nature.